kassner/log-parser/README.md

 | N | %{format}p | - | The canonical port of the server serving the request or the server's actual port or the client's actual port.
 Valid formats are canonical, local, or remote. |
 | N | %{format}P | - | The process ID or thread id of the child that serviced the request.
 Valid formats are pid, tid, and hextid. hextid requires APR 1.2.0 or higher. |
 | N | %{format}t | - | The time, in the form given by format, which should be in strftime(3) format. (potentially localized) (This directive was %c in late versions of Apache 1.3, but this conflicted with the historical ssl %{var}c syntax.) |

+> Beware: You should really read the notes when using a option that is marked with a `X` on the `Supported?` column.

 ## Exceptions